Melanie Killen: Research

 Killen, along with Adam Rutland, developed the Social Reasoning Developmental (SRD) model which draws on social domain theory and social identity theory to investigate children's and adolescents' evaluations. predictions, and reasoning about intergroup relationships.
 Intergroup relationships are defined as contexts in which individuals make decisions that bear on group identity, such as gender, race, ethnicity, immigrant status, wealth status, religion, and nationality, and reflect group dynamics.

 Research guided by the theory has shown that children and adolescents use multiple forms of reasoning, morality, group identity, and psychological knowledge when making decisions and evaluating intergroup contexts.
 Morality includes fairness, equality, others' welfare, wrongfulness of discrimination and rights Group identity includes group dynamics, in-group preferences and outgroup distrust, which are often activated in contexts of threat.
 Further, group advantaged and disadvantaged status, and group functioning are often incorporated in children's decisions to include and exclude peers.
 As well, psychological knowledge including attributions of intentions and mental state knowledge are significant factors contributing to decisions about actions in intergroup contexts.

 Educational Programs

 Killen received funding from the National Science Foundation and the National Institutes of Child Health and Human Development to conduct randomized control trial (RCT) of a program developed by her team designed to reduce prejudice and bias and promote positive intergroup friendships in childhood.
 The program is called Developing Inclusive Youth (DIY) and has a teaching component called Teaching Inclusive Youth (TIY).
-The results have results promising results for reducing bias in classrooms contexts and increasing the desire to play with diverse peers.
+The results were promising for reducing bias in classrooms contexts and increasing the desire to play with diverse peers.
 The program has been implemented in schools interested in addressing prejudice and bias in childhood.

 Media and Policy Applications

 In 2011-2012, Killen and her research team were commissioned by Anderson Cooper at CNN AC360 to conduct a study on children's racial biases which aired in April 2012, and won an Emmy Award for Outstanding News and Analysis, October 1, 2013.

-Killen served on the brain trust initiative in the education unity for the National Museum of African American History and Culture in Washington DC.